arjenhiemstra/DemandControlVentilation/README.md

 # Open source demand control ventilation system #
 ## Introduction
-This project is intended as a replacement of the Itho demandflow controller.
+This project is intended as a replacement of the Itho Demandflow controller.
 The reason that this project was started because my controller at home was behaving strange, the transformer and fuse failed and it is expensive to replace.
 With modern microcontrollers it should be relatively easy to make a controller for such a system.
-This project is inspired by the orignal Itho controller but not intended to be an exact copy of the Itho controller.
+This project is inspired by the orignal Itho controller but not an exact copy of the Itho controller.
+Compared to the Itho controller, this design provides full transparancy on what it exactly does.

 The basis for this design is:
-* Speed of Itho fan can be controlled by either MQTT or HTTP API with settings Low, Medium and High
+* Speed of Itho fan can be controlled by either MQTT or HTTP API with settings Low, Medium and High.
+See https://www.nrgwatch.nl/
 * The controller has 12 channels for 12 Itho valves of type DemandFlow Klep (545-7100).
-The interface is identical.
+No changes required to the default connection on the valve.
 * This controller can be a 1:1 replacement
-* The system must be modular, e.g. it is not required to add the display, a different RTC could be used, the number of sensors can be
+* The system must be modular, e.g. it is not required to add the display, a different RTC could be used, the number of sensors can be adjusted to the application
 * The software must be open source
 * The hardware must be open source